 Despite good intentions, I have yet to post a recipe for traditional hot cross buns.
 My compromise?
 This spicy hot cross bun soda bread.
 I think it’s the bees knees, really.
-It’s rugged crust belies the tender, scone-like crumb.
+It’s rugged crust hides a tender, scone-like crumb.
 Slathered with butter, it’s even better.

 Soda bread is one of the quickest ways to make a loaf.
 With no kneading or proofing, it couldn’t be simpler.
 We have the Irish to thank for the recipe.
 The original version is made entirely from wholemeal flour.
-These loaves are sturdy with a crumbly interior.
-Sometimes, white flour is added for a softer loaf.
-For these buns, I was after a less dense texture, so I’ve made several adjustments to the type of flours used and the method.
+Often, white flour is added for a softer loaf.
+For these buns, I was after a lighter texture, so I’ve made several adjustments to the type of flours used.
 After several trials with different combinations, this was the winning recipe.
 In the end, rye and almond flour turned out the best for both taste and texture.

 - Aerating the flour yields the lightest buns.
 Sift the dry ingredients several times for best results